NVvdole/Continuous-Probability-Distributions/README.md

-# Continuous-Probability-Distributions
+# Continuous Probability Distributions

 A repository containing .py files that demonstrate the concept of continuous probability distributions.